 Chicken and asparagus pie ingredients

-In addition to the chicken and asparagus the filling for these mini chicken pot pies also involves making a white sauce which contains a little mustard for sharpness, fromage frais (fromage blanc) for a hint of tanginess as well as thyme and onion granules for added flavour.
+In addition to the chicken and asparagus I also used some petits pois.
+The filling also involves making a white sauce which contains a little mustard for sharpness, fromage frais (fromage blanc) for a hint of tanginess as well as thyme and stock for added flavour.

-I used semi-skimmed (about 2% fat) milk and only 2 tablespoons of butter so this sauce is low in fat, though still creamy and delicious.
+I used semi-skimmed milk (about 2% fat) and a little more than 2 tablespoons of butter so this sauce is low in fat, though still creamy and delicious.
 Plus it only takes about 5 minutes to make!

 Good to know